thewoolleyman/workstation/README.md

 * brew install watch
 * brew install wget
 * brew install chruby and ruby-install and put hooks and default ruby in `/etc/bashrc`
-* Install Rubymine and Intellij
+* Install Jetbrains Toolbox and desired IDEs, configure using section below
 * Install Slack
-* Install [Choosy](https://www.choosyosx.com/), if using different browsers dedicated for different employers vs. personal use.
+* Install [Choosy](https://www.choosyosx.com/), if using different browsers dedicated for different employers or personal use.
 * Install Zoom
 * Install Atom
 * Install Textmate 2